-The trigger information and the LHC clock are transmitted to the RCU via the TTCrx chip of the DCS board.
+The trigger and clock information are provided to the RCU by the LHC TTC receiver chip, TTCrx, sitting on the DCS board (figure 5).
 The incoming clock (RCLK) and a fixed latency Level-1 trigger pulse, originated in the A-channel of the TTCrx, are broadcasted to all FECs through the ALTRO bus.
 The sampling clock (SCLK) is derived from the RCLK through a PLL.
 Its value, which ranges from 5 to 10MHz, is distributed to the FECs via a differential line in order to minimize the noise and, therefore, the signal jitter.
 The Level-1 trigger word (10 bits) and Level-2 trigger messages (several bytes of information) are received from the TTCrx B-channel.
 The Level-1 word and part of the Level-2 message are copied in the event data packet header shipped to the DAQ.
 The Level-2 message is used to compare the LHC bunch crossing number with the local one, and to generate the Level-2 accept/reject signals for the FECs.
-Three trigger running modes are possible in the RCU: software trigger mode, used for debugging and calibration purposes; Level-1 mode for detectors using a single-level trigger; and Level-1 + Level-2 mode as in the standard running mode foreseen for the ALICE TPC.
-In the case of the Level-1 mode, the RCU self generates the Level-2 after the ALTRO acquisition window.